kaifali744/ContactManagerApp/README.md

 # Contact Manager App 📇

 Contact Manager App is an Android project designed to practice using RoomDB, MVVM architecture, and DataBinding.
 The app allows users to add contacts with a name and email.
-Once a contact is saved, it is displayed on the main screen as a RecyclerView item and stored in RoomDB.
-The app also includes animations for RecyclerView items.
+Once a contact is saved, it is displayed on the main screen as a CardView item within a RecyclerView and stored in RoomDB.
+The app also includes a search bar at the top of the main screen to search for contacts and animations for RecyclerView items.

 ## Features
 - **Main Screen:**
-  - Displays a list of contacts using RecyclerView.
+  - Displays a list of contacts using RecyclerView with CardView items.
+  - Search bar at the top to filter contacts.
   - Contacts are stored in RoomDB for persistent storage.
   - Animations are applied to RecyclerView items for a smoother user experience.